Larsmo: Coat-of-arms

+Religion

+Prominent religious movements in the region are the Evangelical Lutheran Church of Finland, Laestadianism (the Word of Peace tendency), as well as a smaller number of Baptists.
+Larsmo has traditionally had the country's highest fertility rate – 3.4 in a 2013–2015 study – due to the influence of Laestadianism.

 Settlements

 The two largest islands are called Larsmo and Eugmo, and these two islands also make up the two administrative villages of the municipality.
-Other larger settlements are Risö häll, Holm, Eugmo, and Bosund.
+Other larger settlements are Risöhäll, Holm, Eugmo, and Bosund.
 The church village is called Fagernäs and is located on the Larsmo island.

-Politics

-Results of the 2011 Finnish parliamentary election in Larsmo: